 The Teen Tuesdays at 4:30 program happens weekly.
 This program always offers a chance for socialization.
 With different themes each week, you might also get:

 In Teen Book Club, we talk about books in general.
 Come and discuss good books whether or not you've read the month's chosen title.
-Teen book club is open to teens ages 12 & Up and meets every second Thursday at 4:30pm.
+Teen book club is open to teens ages 13 & up and meets every second Thursday at 4:30pm.

-The Teen Advisory Board (TAB) meets monthly to brainstorm and select possible Teen Tuesday and also come regularly to Tuesday events.
+The Teen Advisory Board (TAB) meets monthly to brainstorm and select possible Teen Tuesday themes and programs and also come regularly to Tuesday events.
 Teens must be 13 to apply to join TAB.

 Email Librarian Cara at email@example.com for more information or to apply.